 The Distinguished Health Care Advocate Award was established by the Kansas Hospital Association Board in 2006.
-The award recognizes those individuals, organizations or groups who provide an exemplary contribution to the health and well-being of the people of Kansas through their leadership in the political or policy arena.
+The award recognizes those individuals, organizations or groups who provide an exemplary contribution to the health and well-being of the people of Kansas through their leadership in public, political or policy areas.

-At any level of the public spectrum, these individuals, organizations or groups are unique, and their outstanding commitment to assure the availability of health care and improvement of the environment makes access, quality and affordable health care a reality in Kansas.
+At any level of the public spectrum, these individuals, organizations or groups are unique.
+Their outstanding commitment to assure the availability of health care, as well as the improvement of the health care environment makes access, quality and affordable health care a reality in Kansas.

 Purpose of the Award

 The Distinguished Health Care Advocate Award honors individuals, organizations or groups that have demonstrated their commitment through participation in the public domain.
 This award provides members of KHA the opportunity to recognize those who work on our behalf from outside our ranks.

 The award will be given based on the nominee's work in the following areas: leadership; commitment; partnership; breadth and depth of efforts; and impact.

 Nominations are submitted online.
 Nominations are reviewed by a committee of peers in the hospital/health care industry.
 The committee may recommend multiple or no awards be given.
 The committee’s recommendation is presented to the Executive Committee of the KHA Board of Directors for approval.